15: Fixing Carbon Fixation

 The rate of CO2 fixation by the CETCH pathways was similar to the rate of the Calvin cycle rates in cell lysates.

-In a more expansive approach, Gleizer used synthetic biology to change E. Coli from a heterotroph to an autotroph in which its biomass (carbon reservoir) came from CO2.
-Formate (HCO2-) was used as a source of reducing power (electrons) as it was oxidized by an added formate dehydrogenase to produce NADH for the autotropic fixation of CO2 through the addition of Calvin cycle enzymes.
-Using isotopically labeled 13CO2 to follow carbon flow, after 10 generations and evolution, the cells were completely autotrophic through fixation of CO2.
-To accomplish this, they knocked out genes for phosphofructokinase (glycolysis) and glucose-6-phosphate-dehydrogenase (pentose-phosphate pathway) to impair these main metabolic pathways, and added carbonic anhydrase (to interconvert CO2 and HCO3-) as well as Rubisco and phosphoribulokinase.
-As formate was ultimately converted to CO2, the net effect was not exactlycarbon neutral but could be if atmospheric CO2 was used to make formate (for a feedstock) by electrochemical reduction.
+In a more expansive approach, Gleizer used synthetic biology to convert E. coli from a heterotroph to an autotroph, with its biomass (carbon reservoir) derived from CO2.
+Formate (HCO2-) was used as a source of reducing power (electrons), as it was oxidized by an added formate dehydrogenase to produce NADH, which was then used to support the autotrophic fixation of CO2 via the Calvin cycle enzymes.
+Using isotopically labeled 13CO2 to track carbon flow, after 10 generations of evolution, the cells were completely autotrophic, fixing CO2.
+To accomplish this, they knocked out genes for phosphofructokinase (glycolysis) and glucose-6-phosphate dehydrogenase (pentose phosphate pathway) to impair these main metabolic pathways.
+They added carbonic anhydrase (to interconvert CO2 and HCO3-), and Rubisco and phosphoribulokinase.
+As formate was ultimately converted to CO2, the net effect was not carbon neutral, but could be if atmospheric CO2 was used to make formate (for a feedstock) by electrochemical reduction.

-Figure \(\PageIndex{4}\) below shows the next reactions in the synthetic E. Coli autotrophs.
+Figure \(\PageIndex{4}\) below shows the next synthetic E. Coli autotroph reactions.

 Figure \(\PageIndex{4}\): Schematic Representation of the Engineered Synthetic Chemo-autotrophic E. coli.
 Shmuel Gleizer et al., Conversion of Escherichia coli to Generate All Biomass Carbon from CO2, Cell, 179 (2019). https://doi.org/10.1016/j.cell.2019.11.009.
 Creative Commons license.